levismwangi/iam_project/README.md

 **Fix:** A human with Owner or User Access Administrator rights needs to grant the SP a condition-constrained RBAC Administrator role once, up front — scoped so the SP can only assign the two roles the foundation module needs (Sentinel Contributor and, indirectly, itself), never Owner. `bootstrap.sh` (Option A setup) does this automatically; if you're doing manual setup, this step has to happen before the first `bootstrap.yml` run.

-### SignInLogs table not found
-Alert rules that query `SignInLogs` will fail on first deploy because the table doesn't exist until sign-in data starts flowing into Log Analytics.
-This is why `signin_outside_trusted` and `impossible_travel` are currently commented out in `modules/monitoring/main.tf`.

-**Fix:**
-1. Run `terraform apply` — everything else deploys including diagnostic settings
-2. Sign out and back into the Portal with your admin account
-3. Wait 10-15 minutes for the first sign-in logs to stream through
-4. Verify the table exists: **Log Analytics → Logs → run `SignInLogs | take 5`**
-5. Uncomment the two rules in `modules/monitoring/main.tf` and re-run `terraform apply`
-6. Still needs proper testing once uncommented — haven't validated these two against real sign-in patterns yet

 ### PRT replay rule needs the watchlist populated first
 The `prt_replay_detection` rule explicitly suppresses all findings until the `KnownUserAppDevice` watchlist has at least one item (to avoid every sign-in scoring a false +2 on a cold-start empty baseline).
 Run `.github/workflows/watchlist-refresh.yml` manually at least once after deploying the monitoring module, before expecting this rule to produce anything.